 Barriers to the commercialization of every industry and technology exist… Microelectromechanical Systems (MEMS) are no exception.
 As we have passed more than a half-century of MEMS research, design, and development, many people ask… “Why has it taken so long for the MEMS technology to realize its potential or reach true commercialization?”
 The presentation addresses 14 critical success factors that I have developed and consider to be the major barriers to the commercialization of MEMS and the progress made to date to overcome these barriers through the introduction of a “MEMS Industry Report Card” for the year 2013.
 Some of the topics addressed are: R&D, Marketing, Infrastructure Development, Management Expertise, Creation of Wealth and Profitability.
 The report card has been updated and presented yearly since 1998 (where it was first given at the seminal Hilton Head Conference) and continues to be given yearly to many enthusiastic audiences worldwide.

-Development and Applications of MEMS Micro-relays
+Development of MEMS micro-relays

 Amit Kelkar, M Sr. PMTS (Sr. Scientist), Maxim Integrated Products